awemorris/suika3/README.md

 * **Instant Iteration:** No compile cycles, no waiting.
 The built-in JIT compiler runs your scripts immediately after editing, so you can tweak gameplay and see results in real-time.

 * **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles.
-Even on platforms where JIT is restricted, you never have to sacrifice performance.
+Even on platforms where JIT is restricted, you never have to sacrifice performance thanks to AOT.

 * **Smooth Store Approval:** Dramatically lower the risk of rejection.
 Since final builds consist of native code via AOT, you'll breeze through App Store and console certifications.

-* **Easy to Learn, Powerful to Use:** The JavaScript-inspired syntax is friendly for beginners, yet offers the deep flexibility seasoned developers expect for complex systems.
+* **Easy to Learn, Powerful to Use:** The JavaScript-inspired syntax is friendly for beginners, yet offers the deep flexibility experienced developers expect for complex systems.

 * **Long-term Stability:** Because we develop the language in-house, you're shielded from breaking changes in upstream projects.
 We own and control the full stack, so your scripts stay compatible forever.